Billboard Latin Music Award for Streaming Song of the Year

 The Billboard Latin Music Award for Streaming Song of the Year is an honor presented annually at the Billboard Latin Music Awards, a ceremony which honors "the most popular albums, songs, and performers in Latin music, as determined by the actual sales, radio airplay, online streaming and social data that informs Billboards weekly charts."
 The award is given to the best performing singles on Billboards Latin Streaming Songs chart, which measures the most streamed Spanish-language recordings "on leading online music services" in the United States.
 The list was established by the magazine on April 20, 2013.

-Nicky Jam is the most awarded act in the category with three wins from five nominations.
+Bad Bunny and Nicky Jam are the most awarded acts in the category with three wins each.
 Only Enrique Iglesias, Peso Pluma and Nicky Jam have won twice in a row.
-Karol G became the first Female Artist to win in 2024.
+Karol G became the first female artist to win in 2024.
+Bad Bunny is the most nominated artist, with ten.
+He is also the only act to be nominated four times in a single year (2021), with himself (2025) and Peso Pluma (2023) right behind with three nominations each in a single year.
 Romeo Santos is the most nominated artist without a win, with seven.
-Bad Bunny is the only act to be nominated four times in a single year, with Peso Pluma right behind with three nominations in a single year.
-As of 2024, the holders are Karol G and Peso Pluma for the song "Qlona".
+As of 2025, the holder is Bad Bunny for the song "DTMF".